GGPoker regains the top spot in Ontario in the cash game traffic rankings, pushing PokerStars back into second position.

 GG’s Rise in Rankings at the Expense of PokerStars

-Ever since the rebranding, GGPoker Ontario has taken the top spot in the province.
+Ever since the rebranding, the GGPoker Ontario real money platform has taken the top spot in the province.
 While it may appear that its strategy to give the GG branding more prominence is paying off, a closer look at the cash game traffic graph available only on the Poker Industry PRO platform suggests it is PokerStars’ decline rather than GGPoker’s rise that has caused the switch in their position.

 The Red Spade giant has seen a drop of around 100 concurrent cash game seats since its high on April 28, averaging 275 seats, representing a fall of almost 40%.
 The drop in traffic is expected, as online poker traffic traditionally experiences a seasonal decline as it heads to the summer months.